HealthCatalyst/documentation/templates/model-pre-processing/longitudinal-imputation.md

 head(df,n=7) # Looking at the raw data
 ```

 * Now let's do the imputation by calling the ``GroupedLOCF`` function.
-LOCF stands for last value carried forward
+LOCF stands for last observation carried forward

 ```{r}
 df.result = GroupedLOCF(df, 'PersonID')